Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.rst

 ------

 * UNKNOWN on invalid responses or responses with error codes.
-* CRIT if BBU health status is not equal to "Normal".
+* WARN if BBU health status is not equal to "Normal".
 * WARN if BBU running status is not equal to "Normal", "Running", "Online", "Charging" or "Charging completed".